preciofishbone/OmniaFx/docs/tutorials/omnia-learn/omnia-feature/README.md

     }
     ```

-    - If it is a Business Profile scope feature, you might want to get the profile id:
+    - If it is a Business Profile scope feature, you might want to get associated profile id:

     ```cs